Dilated cardiomyopathy (DCM) in dogs and cats: symptoms, diagnosis and treatment

 2. How can I prevent DCM in my dog?

-Complete prevention is not possible in cases of genetic predisposition, but there are measures to minimize risk:
+Complete prevention is not possible in cases of genetic predisposition, but there are measures to minimize the risk:

 Regular heart examinations for at-risk breeds (from 3-5 years of age)

-No grain-free/exotic diets without medical reason
+No grain-free/exotic diets without a medical reason.

 Taurine-rich food or targeted supplementation